Westover, Arlington, Virginia: Swanson Middle School

 Swanson Middle School is located at the intersection of Patrick Henry Drive and Washington Boulevard in Westover.
 Built in 1939, Swanson is part of the Arlington Historic District and is the oldest operating junior high in Arlington.
 Originally a 7-9th grade school, it currently serves 6-8th grade students.

 Swanson Junior High School, built by contractor E. A. Pessagnolo for a cost of $200,941, opened in 1939 on land formerly occupied by the A. Duke Torreyson family farm.
 In 1955, a large addition off the North side was constructed to add classroom space.
 In 1963 and 1968, the central courtyard of the original design was filled in via two additions which accommodated a gymnasium, classrooms, a library, and mechanical rooms.

 In 1958, Swanson was the focus of a racial desegregation controversy when it came under court order to admit an African American student.
 The student was "one of seven [plaintiffs] who can attempt to enter white schools under a court order."
 State officials threatened to shut the school down in the fall to avoid the desegregation.
 Ultimately, integration did not actually take place until 1959, when several African American students were admitted to Stratford Junior High School.

 Commerce

-Westover Village, as it is sometimes called, is home to many Arlington institutions:
+Westover is home to several Arlington institutions: